Get the free canada firearms declaration form 2008

 Is Form RCMP GRC 5589e accompanied by other forms?

 You must fill in two copies of Non-Resident Firearm Declaration and, if needed, two copies of Continuation Sheets.
-In case you are carrying a restricted firearm, you should print your Authorisation to Transport (ATT) number and its expiration date.
+In case you are carrying a restricted firearm, you should print your Authorization to Transport (ATT) number and its expiration date.

 When is Form RCMP GRC 5589e due?